thebrehanubugg/Neural-Network/README.md

     - Initialization Method: creates the weights and biases based on the Network size the user passes in (number of input, hidden, and output nodes)

-    - Feedforward Method: "feeds" the given input (an array) and flows it through the Network.
-First it converts the input to an **n**x1 Matrix where **n** is the number of elements in the array.
-Then it performs the dot product between the hidden weights and the inputs, applies the sigmoid function, and adds the bias.
-It performs the same operations for the hidden to output, then returns the output.
+    - Feedforward Method: Neural Network feedforward algorithm (read more about it below)

-    - Train Method: **UPDATE LATER**
+    - Train Method: Neural Network training algorithm (algorithm description coming later)

   *compute.py*: This file is where you initialize your data and pass it through the Neural Network.
 It is NOT dependent of the *Matrix.py* file, but it IS dependent of the *Network.py* file.

  *activation_functions.py*: This file have multiple different activation functions including sigmoid, tan, arctan, and gaussian.
 In the top of the *compute.py* file, include `from activation_function import sigmoid` or whichever activation function you'd like.
-Then include that same function name as the last argument of `BRAIN = NeuralNetwork(x, y, z, function_name)`.
+Then include that same function name as the last argument of `BRAIN = NeuralNetwork(x, y, z, [activation_function, derivative_function])`.

+*Feedforward Algorithm Walkthrough*
+The method ``NeuralNetwork.predict(x)`` expects a parameter for the inputs.
+This is a one-dimensional array.
+Here is the code walkthrough.

+``inputs = Matrix.to_matrix(inputs_arr)`` converts the given one-dimensional array and creates a Nx1 Matrix where N is the amount of items in the array.
+If passed in ``[0.275, 0.382, 0.231]``, it would make a 3x1 Matrix.

+``hidden_inputs = self.weights_ih.dot(inputs)`` performs the dot product between the weights between the input and hidden, and the given data.
+The dot product method in the Matrix library returns a Matrix, so it is stored in ``hidden_inputs``.

+``hidden_outputs = hidden_inputs.activate(self.activation_function)`` applies the activation function (which is passed in the Neural Network constructor function) on a specified Matrix.

 This is not meant to be an advanced project, whatsoever.
 It's just to learn about the inner workings of a Neural Network and how it works.